ciscoheat/HaxeContracts/README.md

         return _denominator;
     }

-    // Invariants will we injected in the end of every public method (except the constructor)
-    // and in accessor methods.
+    // Invariants will we injected at the end of every public method and in accessor methods.
     @invariant private function objectInvariant() {
         Contract.invariant(this.denominator != 0);
     }